She already knows why

 🧸 Safe thing

-Each beat is mapped to what he can actually experience at his emotional development level — not what adults assume children feel.
+Each beat mapped to what a 3-year-old brain can actually experience — not what adults assume children feel.

 😌 Comfortable character is cozy and safe